Beer Analysis (Cheers!)

 Astoria Analyzer w/411S XYZ Sampler and 412 Diluter

-Moreover, pale lagers, pilsners, ales, IPAs, stouts, and other beers have different concentrations of bitterness, free amino nitrogen, β-glucans and other constituents that can affect taste, color, smell and even shelf life.
-Therefore Astoria-Pacific’s analyzers use methods that have been established by the ASBC to accurately monitor such parameters.
-For example, Bitterness can be tested on our analyzers to make sure that a batch of a particular label is within the limits established by the brewery.
-If not, production can either blend it with another batch–or, in extreme cases (i.e. other problems exist), scrap the entire lot.
-Of course, the latter scenario is what automated analysis helps avoid–by identifying problems early before tons of ingredients, thousands of gallons of product, and precious hours of labor are wasted!
+Pale lagers, pilsners, ales, IPAs, stouts, and other beers have different concentrations of bitterness, free amino nitrogen, β-glucans and other constituents that can affect taste, color, smell and even shelf life.
+Astoria-Pacific’s analyzers use methods that have been established by the ASBC to accurately monitor such parameters.
+For example, Bitterness and other constituents can be tested on our analyzers to make sure that a batch of a particular label is within the limits established by the brewery.
+Without proper monitoring, the Brewer may have to scrap an entire batch!
+Such a scenario is what our analyzers help to avoid: identifying problems early on before ingredients, valuable product, and precious hours of labor are wasted.

 |Alpha Amylase||1 – 100 DU||8.65 – 1.41|